-Andrea Cox is currently an Associate Professor at the Johns Hopkins School of Medicine with appointments in the Departments of Medicine and Oncology and in the Immunology Program.
-She earned her Ph.D. in 1994 at The University of Virginia, where she worked on characterization of peptide T cell antigens.
-She subsequently completed an M.D. and Internal Medicine and Infectious Disease training at Johns Hopkins.
-She has been on the Hopkins faculty since 2003.
-Clinically, she specializes in the treatment of patients with hepatitis virus infections.
-Her laboratory investigates human immune responses to chronic viral infections.
-She is principally interested in mechanisms through which these infections stimulate and evade immune responses, vaccine development, and immunotherapy.
-Dr. Cox has managed a longitudinal cohort of injection drug users since 2003 to permit detailed molecular analysis of HCV transmission, host immune responses, and virus sequence evolution.
-She is also the principal investigator on the first prophylactic HCV vaccine trial in at risk people.
+Andrea Cox is currently a Professor of Medicine and Oncology at the Johns Hopkins School of Medicine in Baltimore, MD.
+She earned her Ph.D. studying T cell immunology at The University of Virginia.
+She subsequently completed an M.D. and then Internal Medicine and Infectious Disease training at Johns Hopkins.
+Clinically, she specializes in the treatment of patients with hepatitis virus infections and HIV.
+Her laboratory investigates human immune responses to HCV, HBV, and HIV, including mechanisms through which these chronic viral infections stimulate and evade immune responses, and in HCV vaccine development.
+She has been an active participant in clinical trials of direct-acting antivirals for the treatment of hepatitis C virus.
+She is a principal investigator on the first prophylactic HCV vaccine trial ever implemented in an at-risk population.